-Patients commented positively that staff were excellent, kind and considerate.
-We saw staff treated patients respectfully, appropriately and professionally; and were friendly towards patients at the reception desk and over the telephone.
+Patients commented very positively that staff were gentle and caring yet professional.
+We saw staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Patients said staff were compassionate and understanding.